ElijaRock/git-guide/README.md

 $ git diff new-feature origin/new-feature
 ```

 You are now looking at the changes your team member made to your branch compared to the one you had from before.
-If you like these changes, you can merge them into your current directory.
+If you like these changes, you can merge them into your current copy of the branch on your computer.
 Actually you can use merge or rebase, if you would like to see the difference, take a look at [this link](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).
 In this case I will rebase the changes they made onto the directory I am working in.

 ```
 $ git rebase origin/new-feature